-School of Education - Education programs are accredited by the National Council for the Accreditation of Teacher Education (NCATE), with a focused visit in Spring 2009.
+School of Education - Education programs are accredited by the National Council for the Accreditation of Teacher Education (NCATE).

 School of Nursing and Health Sciences - The Bachelor of Science in Nursing Program is accredited by the National League for Nursing Accrediting Commission Inc. Both Associate Degree and Bachelor of Science in Nursing programs are approved by the Guam Board of Nurse Examiners.